What is abuse?

 It’s important to know that someone you trust will make decisions on your behalf if there comes a time when you are unable to do so.

-You could set up a lasting power of attorney, which is a legal document that gives someone you trust the right to make decisions about your money and property and/or your health and welfare.
+You could set up a lasting power of attorney (LPA), which is a legal document that gives someone you trust the right to make decisions about your money and property and/or your health and welfare.
 You must be able to trust your attorney completely.
+Don’t set up an LPA if you feel under pressure to do so.

 You can also set up an advance decision, which is a way to refuse certain types of treatment or care if there comes a time when you lose mental capacity.
-It is legally binding and must be followed by the healthcare professionals who are looking after you.
+It is legally binding and must be followed by the healthcare professionals who are looking after you, unless your circumstances change and the advance decision no longer applies.

 You will find contact details for your local council on gov.uk/find-your-local-council.